A Three-Level Whole-Body Disturbance Rejection Control Framework for Dynamic Motions in Legged Robots: Uncertainties Estimation

 \brem The matrix $g_e$ given in (\ref{eq:wholeBodyDynamics}) is bounded because the inverse of the inertia matrix $D^{-1}$ and the Jacobians $J$ are both bounded when the legged robots operate within the workspace \cite{10106431}.
 If the legged robot operates without uncertainty, and the robot's position $q$ and velocities $\dot{q}$ perfectly track $q_{\rm{ref}}$ and $\dot{q}_{\rm{ref}}$, then $\hat{u}$ will be equal to $u$, i.e., $||\tilde{u}|| = 0$.
 This implies that Assumption \ref{ass:4.1} is not a strict requirement, especially when the uncertainties are small. \erem

 \bthm Consider the error dynamics (\ref{eq:error_dynamics}) under Assumption \ref{ass:4.1}.
-Suppose both the disturbance $x_3$ and its time-derivative $h_x$ are bounded over time, i.e., $||x_3|| \le d_b$ and $\sup_t|| h_x(t)|| \le h_b$, then the estimation error $\eta$ is bounded.\ethm The proof of Theorem \ref{thm} is provided in Appendix.
+Suppose both the disturbance $x_3$ and its time derivative $h_x$ are bounded over time, i.e., $||x_3|| \le d_b$ and $\sup_t|| h_x(t)|| \le h_b$, then the estimation error $\eta$ is bounded.\ethm The proof of Theorem \ref{thm} is provided in Appendix.

 Note that $d_e = D^{-1}d$ in (\ref{eq:wholeBodyDynamics}) is estimated by $\hat{x}_3$ in ESO.
 The estimated $\hat{f}$ for the uncertainties $d$ in (\ref{eq:dynamics}) are given by